fullmetalbrackets/blog/src/content/wiki/smb-config.md

 title: "Samba configuration"
 description: "Working copy of the current smb.conf file being used on home server."
 pubDate: 2024-02-04
-updatedDate: 2025-02-02
+updatedDate: 2025-02-10
 tags:
   - config
 ---

 # SMB configuration file

-This is the current working Samba configuration file for [Athena](athena/) with shares for each hard drive, except the boot drive.
+This is the current working Samba configuration file for <a href="/wiki/athena/" target="_blank" data-umami-event="wiki-smb-config-to-athena">this blog post</a> with shares for each hard drive, except the boot drive.
 The file is located at: `/etc/samba/smb.conf`

 ```bash
 [global]